A Muslima's Guide To Istikhara

-Step 4: You can say the dua of Istikhara if you cannot pray istikhara or you are in a state of menses
+You can say the dua of Istikhara if you cannot pray istikhara or you are in a state of menses.

-Step 5: It is best to recite istikhara before sleeping, though not necessary
+It is best to recite istikhara before sleeping, though not necessary.

-Step 6: Like other dua, it is recommended to face the qibla
+Like other dua, it is recommended to face the qibla.

-Step 7: It is recommended to open the dua of istikhara with praising Allah and sending blessings on the Prophet (PBUH), as well as closing off in this manner
+It is recommended to open the dua of istikhara with praising Allah and sending blessings on the Prophet (PBUH), as well as closing off in this manner.

-Step 8: After that do not hasten in seeking the answer to your istikhara, the Prophet PBUH said,
+After that do not hasten in seeking the answer to your istikhara.
+The Prophet PBUH said:

 How Do You Get Your Answer from Istikhara?

-Your answer will not necessarily come to you in the form of a dream or even a 'feeling.'
-Rather, the solution from your istikhara prayer will be a guidance from Allah towards that which is khayr or best for you.
+Rather, the solution from your istikhara prayer will be a guidance from Allah SWT towards that which is khayr or best for you.

-If you perform istikhara (the prayer of guidance) with the proper manners, you can suspend your wants and desires.
-Your intention is purely to consign the matter to Allah, then He SWT will make the events unfold in the direction that is the best for your worldly and your afterlife affairs inshAllah.
+Thereafter, Allah SWT will make the events unfold in the direction that is the best for your worldly and your afterlife affairs inshallah.

-You can find more information and references about istikhara at Seekers Hub.
+For more information and references about istikhara, read more at Seekers Hub.